Screen Time For Kids

 How bad is screen time for kids?

-I’m not going to pretend my one year old NEVER plays with my smartphone or watches angry birds for a few minutes to calm down.
+I’m not going to pretend my children NEVER play with my smartphone or watch Curious George for a few minutes to calm down.
 However, in the back of my mind, I'm constantly wondering....is my “sanity break” harmful for my child?

 Time to get educated!

 I went to straight to the source, the American Academy of Pediatrics for answers.

 Screen Time For Kids: 2 Years or Younger